wduquette/molt/molt-book/src/ref/catch.md

-# catch *script* ?*resultVarName*?
+# catch *script* ?*resultVarName*? ?*optionsVarName*?

 Executes the script, catching the result, including any errors.
 The return value of `catch` is an integer code that indicates why the script returned.
-If given, the variable called *resultVarName* in the caller's scope is set to the actual return value.
+If *resultVarName* is given, the named variable is set to the actual return value in the caller's scope.
+If *optionsVarName* is given, the named variable is set to the [**return**](./return.md) options dictionary.

 There are five return codes: